 The best way and tips to learn Japanese language kanji writing

-The last bit about kanji may be a bit confusing, so here’s an example: the word for rain and candy in Japanese is both pronounced ‘ah-meh’ and spelled ‘あめ’ in hiragana.
+The last bit about kanji may be a bit confusing, so here’s an example: the words for rain and candy in Japanese are both pronounced ‘ah-meh’ and spelled ‘あめ’ in hiragana.
 To differentiate these two words in writing, we use kanji.
 Though they are still pronounced the same way, we understand in writing that the kanji ‘雨’ means ‘rain’, and that the kanji ‘飴’ means ‘candy’.

 The best way and tips to learn Japanese language take notes while studying